rmhawes253/rmhawes253/README.md

 - 👋 Hi, I’m @rmhawes253
 - 👀 I’m interested in becoming an application developer with the focus on mobile games.
-- 🌱 I’m currently learning application development in all focuses
+- 🌱 I’m currently learning application development in all focuses.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... robert.hawes94@gmail.com
+- 📫 How to reach me: robert.hawes94@gmail.com

 <!---
 rmhawes253/rmhawes253 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.